Skip to content

 Symplectic integrators are argued to be long-term stable, becuase they are the exact Hamiltonian flows of the so-called shadow Hamiltonian, which is for a small stepsize usually similar to the original Hamiltonian.
 They exactly preserve the shadow Hamiltonian, which forces stability.

-This is a very special property: the Lagrangian equals the Hamiltonian.
-The Lagrangian dynamics state that the solution flows are the functional extrema of the action, which is the time integral of the Lagrangian, namely
+This is a very special property for the following reason: the Lagrangian dynamics state that the solution flows are the functional extrema of the action, which is the time integral of the Lagrangian, namely

 \[S = \int dt L({x}(t), \dot{{x}}(t))\]

-In our case, the action equals the expected energy, meaning that the expected energy does not change if we slightly perturb the exact solution.
+In our case, under the assumption of ergodicity, the action equals the expected energy, meaning that the expected energy does not change if we slightly perturb the exact solution.
 This means that numerical solutions must preserve the expected energy well.

 1. See the appendix of Hamiltonian Dynamics with Non-Newtonian Momentum for Rapid Sampling for a derivation.